 Q: Who are the Faculty’s tutors?

 A: All the Faculty’s tutors are holders of the Faculty’s Diploma, and have a great deal of astrological and tutoring experience.
-Their aim is to ensure that you have a rewarding and individually supported learning experience.

 Q: What is my Tutor's role?